-And Deaf History Month started in 1996 at the Martin Luther King, Jr. Memorial Library in Washington, D.C.
+And in the United States, Deaf History Month started in 1996 at the Martin Luther King, Jr. Memorial Library in Washington, D.C.
 When two deaf employees working at the library decided to teach their co-workers sign language.
 Later the library created Deaf Awareness Week as we know it today.

 Now that we know the facts about this special time, let’s see how we can celebrate Deaf Awareness Week as a hearing person.

-And second let’s agree that each and every person on the planet is created in God’s image and extremely important to Him.
+And second, let’s agree that each and every person on the planet is created in God’s image and is extremely important to Him.
 I know you’ll agree to that one too!

 But here’s where it gets a little dicey, ya’ll.

 Maybe it’s a fear of looking foolish, an overwhelming feeling of awkwardness, worrying that we won’t be able to overcome the language barrier and understand the other person, or a million other excuses we come up with on the fly.